kcmartin/oa-translation/README.md

 Notes:

-This is a simple example supporting two languages.
+This is a simple example supporting two languages (French and Spanish).
 It could be expanded to include other languages, and other specific sections of the newspaper.

+Todo: Add a third language & Python files.